-Become a part of the Banner Family and enjoy a summer filled with fun, laughter and friendship.
-Apply today!
+APPLY TODAY!
+Work at Banner and become a part of the Banner Family!
+Enjoy a summer filled with fun, laughter and friendship.

 Ages 3 & 4

 Senior and Tween campers enjoy a nice break away from camp at the senior lake.
 Groups are scheduled once a week with campers in their same age level.
 After taking a short bus ride to the lake, lifeguard certified staff and our lake director provide a safety orientation and fishing instructions.
 While at the lake, campers wear water shoes and lifejackets.
 Paddle boats, paddle boards, kayaks, water trampoline, giant aqua slide, fishing, water play, and sand and beach activities keep campers engaged and busy at the lake.
 This private off-site lake has a bathroom and provides lots of opportunities for campers to enjoy an introduction to lake activities.

 Archery and slingshot paintball at Banner offer campers a unique adventure experience.
 At archery, specialists first teach the commands of the range.
 Campers then learn to correctly nock a bow and aim the arrow to hit their target.
 Slingshot paintball provides even more opportunity to practice their aim as they shoot paintballs at metal targets.
 These activities are favorites for our Senior and Tween campers; Kindergarten campers enjoy slingshot paintball as well.

 Campers love spending time at bumper boats.
 These motorized boats in a shallow pool of water are a favorite activity for many.
 As part of our regular schedule for Junior campers and Seniors in 1st grade, the program allows campers to safely drive, spin and bump into other boats.
 A little splashing cools campers off on a warm day.